i-love-coffee-i-love-tea/audogombleed.sh/docs/03-advanced-command-configurations.md

 - function expansion
 - list expansion

-This may be desireable when you have a multiple commands in the same hierarchy with the same arguments.
+This may be desirable when you have multiple commands in the same hierarchy with the same arguments.

 For example, consider this configuration: